 Traverse City shopping is a great experience because of the variety offered by all of the many stores.
-There are some traditional tourist type stores but Traverse City’s downtown offer so much more.
-If your in need of groceries you can call for an Uber and be taken a short distance to a Michigan owned and very large super grocery store named; Meijer.
+There are some traditional tourist-type stores but Traverse City’s downtown offer so much more.
+If you’re in need of groceries you can call for an Uber and be taken a short distance to a Michigan-owned and very large super grocery store named; Meijer.
 If you’re in town and need a haircut, check out Jude’s Barbershop – Traverse City.

 Traverse City is now known as a great destination for wine with several dozen wineries with accompanying tasting rooms.
 You can spend a few hours doing a wine tour or a whole weekend.

 While staying in Traverse City on a boat, your stay wouldn’t be complete without spending a day anchored of Marian Island (Power Island).
 Many boaters anchor off the east side of the island and spend the day swimming, kayaking and just enjoying the sun.

 If you visit Traverse City during the film festival you can walk a few short steps from the dock to the area in Clinch park where they display a free movie each night on a very large blow-up screen.
 There’s also a large concession stand with all the traditional theatre concessions; popcorn, pop, candy, and much more.
 Hundreds of people come out each night for this amazing movie event.